MarinLovrinovic/FluidSim/README.md

-Fluid simulation app for project at FER.
+Fluid simulation app for master's thesis at FER.